ReginaJhz/cse15l-lab-reports/Lab-Report-1-Remote-Access-and-FileSystem.md

   4. `mkdir`
   5. `pwd`
   6. `..`
-  7. 'exit' (to log out the remote serve or you could use Command/Ctrl-D)
+  7. `exit` (to log out the remote serve or you could use Command/Ctrl-D)

 //should include all steps you took along with screenshots of what eachstep look like